zhenqi-he/transnuseg/README.md

-# MICCAI 2023 - TransNuSeg: A Lightweight Multi-Task Transformer for Nuclei Segmentation
+# TransNuSeg: A Lightweight Multi-Task Transformer for Nuclei Segmentation

+This is the code for MICCAI2023 - TransNuSeg: A Lightweight Multi-Task Transformer for Nuclei Segmentation.

-## Intro
+## Introduction
+In this paper, we propose a lightweight multi-task framework for nuclei segmentation, namely TransNucSeg, as the first attempt at a fully Swin-Transformer driven architecture.
+Innovatively, to alleviate the prediction inconsistency between branches, we propose a self-distillation loss that regulates the consistency between the nuclei decoder and normal edge decoder.
+And an innovative attention sharing scheme that shares attention heads amongst all decoders is employed to leverage the high correlation between tasks.

-In this paper, we propose a lightweight multi-task framework for nuclei segmentation.
-The overall archetecture is demonstrated in the figure below.
+The overall architecture is demonstrated in the figure below.

 <p align="center">
   <img src="./model.png" />